maleckicoa/Disaster-Response-Project/README.md

     folder "app"        - holds the "run.py" script which prepares data for the visualisation, and also the "go.html" and "master.html"                           files which provide the *visualisatin and the *app in the browser (see Results)

     file "classifier.pkl"       - this is the output of the "train_classifier.py" script.
-It is the model saved with trained parameters. file "Disaster response.db" - this is the output of the "process_data.py" script.
+It is the model saved with trained parameters. file "DisasterResponse.db" - this is the output of the "process_data.py" script.
 It is cleaned data now stored in a data base.

 3- NLP-Disaster.ipynb script contains various models which were used to test perfomance.